holdex/developers/README.md

 ### Local

-After cloning, run `npm install` once to install the pinned `rumdl` version and enable the markdown lint and rules-audit checks on push (`postinstall` runs `lefthook install`).
+After cloning, run `npm install` once to install the pinned `rumdl` version and enable the markdown lint and rules-audit checks on commit (`postinstall` runs `lefthook install`).
 The hooks live in `lefthook.yml`, and CI runs the same file.
+To skip them once, run `LEFTHOOK=0 git commit`; CI still checks.

 ### Stage / Preview